boyter/lc/README.md

 SPDX-License-Identifier: GPL-3.0-only

-In a nutshell this project is  reimplementation of http://www.boyter.org/2017/05/identify-software-licenses-python-vector-space-search-ngram-keywords/ using Go while I attempt to nut out the nuances of the language.
+In a nutshell this project is a reimplementation of http://www.boyter.org/2017/05/identify-software-licenses-python-vector-space-search-ngram-keywords/ using Go while I attempt to nut out the nuances of the language.

 The plan is to eventually turn this into a full blown SPDX formatter using version 2.1.
 However that depends on how sucessful I am writing Go and how much I enjoy writing it :)